rsancho64/rsancho64/README.md

-- 👋 Hi, I’m @rsancho64
+- 👋 Hi, I’m @rsancho64, CS teacher
 - 👀 I’m interested in ...
 CS
 - 🌱 I’m currently learning ...
 CS
 - 💞️ I’m looking to collaborate on ...CS
-- 📫 How to reach me ... noway
+- 📫 How to reach me ... ies rio arba, Tauste (Zaragoza)

 <!---
 rsancho64/rsancho64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.